awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Analysis**

-Advisor analyzes your cluster’s workload over several days to identify a beneficial sort key for your tables\.
+Advisor analyzes your cluster's workload over several days to identify a beneficial sort key for your tables\.

 **Recommendation**

-Advisor provides ALTER TABLE statements that alter the sort key of a table based on its analysis\.
+ Advisor provides two groups of ALTER TABLE statements that alter the sort key of a table based on its analysis:
++ Statements that alter a table that currently doesn't have a sort key to add a COMPOUND sort key\.
++ Statements that alter a sort key from INTERLEAVED to COMPOUND or no sort key\.

+  Using compound sort keys significantly reduces maintenance overhead\.
+Tables with compound sort keys don't need the expensive VACUUM REINDEX operations that are necessary for interleaved sorts\.
+In practice, compound sort keys are more effective than interleaved sort keys for the vast majority of Amazon Redshift workloads\.
+However, if a table is small, it's more efficient not to have a sort key to avoid sort key storage overhead\.

 When sorting a large table with the ALTER TABLE, cluster resources are consumed and table locks are required at various times\.
 Implement each recommendation when a cluster's workload is moderate\.
 More details on optimizing table sort key configurations can be found in the [Amazon Redshift Engineering's Advanced Table Design Playbook: Compound and Interleaved Sort Keys](https://aws.amazon.com/blogs/big-data/amazon-redshift-engineerings-advanced-table-design-playbook-compound-and-interleaved-sort-keys/)\.